Inline File Rendering

 2. Select “Add local file" from the dropdown menu:

-add local file
+Red arrow pointing to the add local file option.

 3. After you select a file from your local machine, the “Edit File Options” window will appear.
 Optionally, change the name of the file under “Display Name”: